wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-install-trend.md

 The [Azure Management Portal](http://manage.windowsazure.cn) lets you install the VM Agent and the Trend Micro security extension when you use the **From Gallery** option to create the virtual machine.
 Using this approach is an easy way to add protection from Trend Micro if you're creating a single virtual machine.

 This **From Gallery** option opens a wizard that helps you set up the virtual machine.
 You use the last page of the wizard to install the VM Agent and Trend Micro security extension.
-For general instructions, see [Create a virtual machine running Windows Server](/documentation/articles/virtual-machines-windows-tutorial).
+For general instructions, see [Create a virtual machine running Windows in the Azure Management Portal](/documentation/articles/virtual-machines-windows-tutorial-classic-portal).
 When you get to the last page of the wizard, do the following:

 1. Under **VM Agent**, check **Install VM Agent**.